If you want to sell your old textbooks and outdated books but don’t know their ISBNs, this short guide is for you.

 Where Is the ISBN on a Book?

-If you don’t know how to find an ISBN number, check the book’s back, copyright page, or any inner pages at the back and the front of the book.
+If you don’t know where to find an ISBN number, check the book’s back first, then check its copyright page, or any inner pages at the back and the front of the book.

 Books with No ISBN